sblanck/smagexp/README.md

 ------------------------
 ### Data used in this example  <a name="data-used-in-this-example" /> [[toc]](#toc)

+In order to import histories into galaxy, you have to be logged in your galaxy instance.
+If

 The full history of this example is available at  :
 ```
 https://github.com/sblanck/smagexp/blob/master/examples/Galaxy-History-Micro-array-meta-analysis-history.tar.gz